 Because we outsource our manufacturing to "turn-key" manufacturers and have a geographically dispersed sales force and distributor arrangement, we have minimal needs for office space to conduct our day-to-day business operations.
-Effective January 2018, we relocated our headquarters from Portland, OR to San Jose, CA, where we lease an operations fulfillment space, which also serves as our corporate headquarters address.
+Our headquarters are located in San Jose, CA, where we lease an operations fulfillment space that also serves as our corporate headquarters address.